ortoledanoo/devops-course/DevOps/Binary_Project_Deployment/README.md

 - **Automated setup** for Flask, Gunicorn, and Nginx.
 - **Reverse proxy** configuration for secure traffic handling.
 - Configurable **rate limiting** and **connection restrictions**.
-- Integrated **systemd service** for managing the Flask application.
+- Create **service** for managing the Flask application and auto-start.

 ## Prerequisites
 - Ubuntu-based server.